mehulagg/gitlab/doc/development/testing_guide/frontend_testing.md

 ## Snapshots

-By now you probably have heard of [Snapshot tests](https://jestjs.io/docs/en/snapshot-testing) and they are very useful for various reasons.
+By now you've probably heard of [Jest snapshot tests](https://jestjs.io/docs/en/snapshot-testing) and why they are useful for various reasons.
 To use them within GitLab, there are a few guidelines that should be highlighted:

 - Treat Snapshots as code
 - Don't think of a Snpashot file as a Blackbox
-- Care for the output you put into a Snapshot, otherwise it's not providing value
+- Care for the output you put into a Snapshot, otherwise, it's not providing any real value.
+This will usually involve reading the generated snapshot file as you would read any other piece of code

-Think of a Snapshot test as a simple way to store a string representation of what you put in.
-This can be used to evaluate changes in a component, a store, a complex piece of generated output... see the list below for some recommended `Do's and Don'ts`.
+Think of a Snapshot test as a simple way to store a raw `String` representation of what you've put into the item being tested.
+This can be used to evaluate changes in a component, a store, a complex piece of generated output, etc. You can see more in the list below for some recommended `Do's and Don'ts`.
 While Snapshot tests can be a very powerful tool but they are meant to supplement, not to replace unit tests.

 ### How does a Snapshot work?

-A Snapshot is purely a stringified version of what you throw in.
-This means, any kind of changes you make the to the formatting of the string has impact on the outcome.
-These process is done through leveraging serializers for an automatic transform step.
-For Vue this is already taken care off by leveraging the `vue-jest` package which offers the proper serializer.
+A snapshot is purely a stringified version of what you ask to be tested on the lefthand side of the function call.
+This means any kind of changes you make to the formatting of the string has an impact on the outcome.
+This process is done by leveraging serializers for an automatic transform step.
+For Vue this is already taken care of by leveraging the `vue-jest` package which offers the proper serializer.

-Should the outcome of your spec be different from what is in the snapshot file, you'll get alarmed about it by a failing test.
+Should the outcome of your spec be different from what is in the generated snapshot file, you'll be notified about it by a failing test in your test suite.

 Find all details in Jests official documentation [https://jestjs.io/docs/en/snapshot-testing](https://jestjs.io/docs/en/snapshot-testing)

-### How to take a snapshot
+### How to take a Snapshot

 ```javascript
 it('makes the name look pretty', () => {